awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Modify.md

 We recommend that you have your maintenance window fall at the time of lowest usage\.
 Thus it might need modification from time to time\.

 When you change a cluster's parameters, the change is applied to the cluster either immediately or after the cluster is restarted\.
 This is true whether you change the cluster's parameter group itself or a parameter value within the cluster's parameter group\.
-To determine when a particular parameter change is applied, see the **Changes Take Effect** column in the tables for [Memcached specific parameters](ParameterGroups.Memcached.md) and  \.
+To determine when a particular parameter change is applied, see the **Changes Take Effect** section of the **Details** column in the tables for [Memcached specific parameters](ParameterGroups.Memcached.md)\.
 For information on rebooting a cluster's nodes, see [Rebooting a cluster](Clusters.Rebooting.md)\.

 ## Using the AWS Management Console<a name="Clusters.Modify.CON"></a>